 If you have a 401(k) plan through your employer, you may be able to take advantage of employer contributions.
 This is when your employer matches a certain percentage of your contributions up to a certain amount.

 If you’re self-employed, you can still set up a 401(k) plan called a solo 401(k).
-However, some different rules and regulations apply to self-employed 401(k) plans, so be sure to do your research before setting one up.
+However, some different rules and regulations apply to self-employed 401(k) plans, so research before setting one up.

 What Happens To 401k When You Quit?